DataONEorg/k8s-cluster/authorization/custom-rolebindings/custom-rolebindings.md

    ```

 > [!NOTE]
-> The `qgnet-argo.yaml` file assumes namespace is `qgnet`.
-Search and replace before applying, if using a different namespace!
+> The `qgnet-argo.yaml` file assumes you're operating in the `qgnet` namespace.
+If not, search and replace both `name: qgnet` and `namespace: qgnet` before applying!

 2. (First time setup only) Install the CRDs for Argo Workflows (had trouble accessing directly from GH, so downloaded them first)